dietmarw/python/README.rst

 ----------------------------------------------------------------------------

 ***Warning!***
-The code is most probably inmature and highly buggy.
+The code is most probably immature and highly buggy.